 (Divisov, Czech Republic)

-This particular pianoforte was commissioned through the School of Music by Dr Geoffrey Lancaster in 2003, and was completed and entered into the ANU Keyboard Institute in 2005.
+This instrument was purchased through the School of Music by Dr Geoffrey Lancaster in 2004, and arrived in Australia and entered the ANU Keyboard Institute in 2007.